Co-operatives are member-owned corporations incorporated under Co-operative Corporations Act

 - Limited appreciation of capital.
 (That is, interest on loan capital and dividends on share capital are limited to a percentage fixed by this Act or the articles of incorporation of the Co-op)

-Other than a statutory requirement that the majority of their business must be conducted with their members, the CC Act does not regulate the day to day business of a co-operative or the member established by-laws under which it operates.
+Other than a statutory requirement that the majority of their business must be conducted with their members ― renewable energy co-operatives are exempt from this requirement ― the CC Act does not regulate the day-to-day business of a co-operative, or the member established by-laws under which it operates.

 There are a number of associations who will assist co-ops and their members with day to day operating or corporate governance issues and in some cases with dispute resolution.
 Member complaints received by FSCO are directed to these associations.
 As with other types of business corporations, the final avenue of dispute resolute is through the legal system.